DeboraSerra/Trybe-exerc-cios/README.md

 ##### Block 15: Managing state with Redux

-- [x] 15-1: _Redux Introduction - The global state of the aplication_
+- [x] 15-1: _Redux Introduction - The global state of the application_
 - [x] 15-2: _Using Redux on React_
 - [x] 15-3: _Using Redux on React - Practice_
 - [x] 15-4: _Using Redux on React - Asynchronous actions_